From A Wiki of Ice and Fire

 By the time of the Dance of the Dragons, Vhagar was the hardened survivor of a hundred battles, had grown almost as large as Balerion and was the oldest and largest of the dragons in Westeros.
 Her roar was so powerful that it could shake the very foundations of Storm's End.
 No living dragon could match her for size or ferocity.

-The Field of Fire was the only battle in which all three of the original Targaryen dragons took to the sky at the same time.
+Visenya flew Vhagar to Stoney Sept to link up again with other Targaryen armies and dragons.
+They advanced south, where all three dragons took part in the decisive Field of Fire - the only battle in which all three of the Targaryen dragons during the Conquest took to the sky at the same time.
 Together, Vhagar, Meraxes and Balerion killed four thousand men, burning them alive.
 King Mern died, and with him House Gardener.
-The army was broken and Aegon I was victorious.
+The army was broken and House Targaryen was victorious.

-During the reign of Viserys I, her rider was Lady Laena Velaryon who rode her as young as twelve.
-When Laena and her husband Prince Daemon wed, they flew across the Narrow Sea to Pentos, Volantis, Qohor, and Norvos in each city crowds came to see Vhagar and Prince Daemon's Caraxes.
+During the reign of Viserys I, Vhagar's rider was Lady Laena Velaryon who rode her as young as twelve.
+When Laena and her husband Prince Daemon wed, they flew across the Narrow Sea to Pentos, Volantis, Qohor, and Norvos.
+In each of the cities crowds came to see Vhagar and Prince Daemon's Caraxes.
 After returning to Driftmark, Vhagar, Caraxes, and Syrax often flew together with their riders, Laena, Daemon, and Princess Rhaenyra.

 Known dragonriders of Vhagar